ducoterra/howblog/10gig.md

 But that doesn't mean I haven't learned some interesting things.
 For example: I've uncovered the 2 rules of buying expensive components:

-1. The more expensive the thing, the less compatible it is with other things.
+1. The more expensive the component, the less compatible it is with other components.
 1. The more reputable the brand, the harder it is to find anywhere reputable.

 As an enthusiast my job is to keep these 2 rules in check with my patented shopping techniques: